shanto20-dev/mastercard-photoapp/README.md

  # !
-IMPORTANT: To run the app, run 'npm install' and then 'npm start' in your terminal !
+IMPORTANT: To run the app, clone the repo, run 'npm install' and then 'npm start' in your terminal !